adarsadhikari/chatbot-frontend/readme.md

 - Supports dynamic conversation with optional search toggle

-- Seamless integration between frontend and backend using REST API
+- Seamless integration between frontend and backend using FAST API

 You can access the live version of the app here: [AI chatbot](https://ai-chatbot-agent.streamlit.app/)